AleksandarTanev/WeatherApp/README.md

 ```
 The *WeatherManager* uses two services: *ILocationService* and *IWeatherProviderService*.
 These services can be swapped with custom made ones by implementing the corresponding interface and providing the new services to the *WeatherManager* through the *Init()* method.

+## Tests
+There are a few unity tests added that can be run by using the Unity Test Framework.

 ## Samples
 The project contains a scene (*Main*) that provides an example of the functionality.